 Practice It: Start a Self-Care Conversation This Week

-The next time you talk to a family member or friend and you ask them how they’re doing, spark a conversation about self-care.
+The next time you ask a family member or friend how they’re doing, spark a conversation about self-care.
 I’m not saying you have to ask them if they had five servings of fruits and veggies today but think about how you can work in self-care.
 For example, if they went for a walk, ask them where they went and how often they go.
 Share with them whether you go on walks, too.

-The point is if we talk about self-care and begin to ask people questions about their own self-care, we keep the conversation going about why our happiness and health are a priority.
+The point is if we talk about self-care and begin to ask people questions about their own self-care, we keep the conversation going about why our happiness and health are top priority.
 We help others on their journey, and as a result, we raise the vibration of society by supporting each other.
 Self-care to the rescue.